 Renia Baranczka is living the life she always hoped for in Paris.
 She manages a chic plant shop though her rarest plant is locked away and not for sale.
 Its flowers emit a special fragrance that can erase a person’s memory.
 She can’t just destroy it, she promised her mentally unstable sister she wouldn’t.
-But one day, when Renia’s favorite client turns up dead, she realizes the plant may be more dangerous than she thought and without her client’s business, the shop can no longer stay afloat.
+But one day, when Renia’s favorite client turns up dead, she realizes the plant may be more dangerous than she thought.
+Without her client’s business, the shop can no longer stay afloat.

 So when a shady character from her past appears with a nefarious proposal, Renia does what she’d pledged she’d never do: sell the flowers for cash.
-As Renia navigates the underworld of blackmarket mobsters, she must fend off unwanted advances, physical abuse, and intimidating threats until finally, she must fight not only to save the plant, but her sister, and ultimately, herself.
+As she navigates the underworld of blackmarket mobsters, she must fend off unwanted advances, physical abuse, and intimidating threats until finally, she must fight not only to save the plant, but her sister, and ultimately, herself.

 Praise for The Forgetting Flower